SNAP-SAPIENT/Super_Subtitler/Readme.md

 3. Resolume Arena (or Millumin/MadMapper for OSX)
 4. Drop in the `sender.html` file to any server of your choice.

+## The Setup
+1. Start up Processing and ensure that Super_Subtitler.pde is open.
+	a.
+Ensure that spout.pde and JSpout.java are open.
+2. Run Processing.
+You should see the sketch screen open.
+3. Open Google Chrome and verify that you are connected.
+	a.
+If you are not connected to the websocket server, verify that you are connecting to your local machine's IP address in ```sender.html```
+4. Open Resolume Arena and drag the Spout source to a layer.
+5. Whenever you want to fire speech recognition, click the "Go!" button in Chrome after selecting a target language.

 ## Functionality
 This project works with WebSockets and Syphon/Spout to pass data between applications.
 The chain is as follows: